Dhikaweb7/privacy/README.md

-# privacy
+# PRIVACY
-A static web about education privacy and personal data in internet
+A static web about education privacy and secure personal data in internet